-As with other immigration categories, candidates must show that they meet language, education and work experience requirements.
+As with other immigration categories, candidates must show that they meet language, education, and work experience requirements.
 In addition, applicants must demonstrate that they have sufficient money to support themselves and their families in order to live in Canada and obtain a valid job offer from an employer that has been designated by the provincial government of the Atlantic province where the candidate will be working.

-RURAL AND NORTHERN IMMIGRATION PILOT (NEW)
+RURAL AND NORTHERN IMMIGRATION PILOT (Accepting Applications)

 The purpose of this program will help smaller rural and northern communities to attract and retain candidates in order to meet a particular community's development and labour market needs.
 Applicants will need to apply under one of the two categories:

 In Ontario: North Bay, Sudbury, Timmins, Sault Ste.
 Marie, Thunder Bay